phaserjs/phaser-ce/README.md

 ### JavaScript and TypeScript

-Phaser is developed in ES5 JavaScript.
+Phaser CE is developed in ES5 JavaScript.
 We've made no assumptions about how you like to code, and were careful not to impose a strict structure upon you.
-You won't find Phaser split into modules, requiring a build step, or making you use a class / inheritance OOP approach.
+You won't find Phaser CE split into modules, requiring a build step, or making you use a class / inheritance OOP approach.
 That doesn't mean you can't do so, it just means we don't _force_ you to.
 It's your choice.

 If you code with [TypeScript](http://www.typescriptlang.org/) there are comprehensive definition files in the [typescript folder](https://github.com/photonstorm/phaser-ce/tree/master/typescript).
 They are for TypeScript 1.4+.

 <a name="download"></a>

-## Download Phaser
+## Download Phaser CE

-Phaser is [hosted on Github][phaser].
+Phaser CE is [hosted on Github][phaser].
 There are a number of ways to download it:

 * Clone the git repository via [https][clone-http], [ssh][clone-ssh] or with the Github [Windows][clone-ghwin] or [Mac][clone-ghmac] clients.
 * Download as [zip][get-zip] or [tar.gz][get-tgz]